low-MOI CRISPRko data

 6.1 Run power check

-We run the power check by calling the function run_power_check(), which takes the arguments sceptre_object (required), output_amount (optional), print_progress (optional), and parallel (optional). output_amount controls the amount of information that run_power_check() returns; see Section 5.5 of Run calibration check for more information about this argument. print_progress and parallel are logical values indicating whether to print progress updates and run the computation in parallel, respectively.
+We run the power check by calling the function run_power_check(), which takes the arguments sceptre_object (required), output_amount (optional), print_progress (optional), and parallel (optional). output_amount controls the amount of information that run_power_check() returns; see of Run calibration check for more information about this argument. print_progress and parallel are logical values indicating whether to print progress updates and run the computation in parallel, respectively.
 We run the power check on the low-MOI CRISPRko data.

 sceptre_object_lowmoi <- run_power_check(